anitagraser/TimeManager/README.md

 Other plugin dependencies: Python module dateutil (included e.g. in matplotlib available in OSGeo4W)

 If you are running an **older version of QGIS**, Time Manager versions <= 0.7 require QGIS 1.7 or 1.8 with Python 2.7.

-## Limitations

-The plug-in uses Python's datetime module for calculations.
-It is therefore limited to the module's functionality.
-This enfolds (not exhaustive):

-* Dates must be according to the formats mentioned above
-* Dates must be according to the Gregorian calendar
-* We fully support years from 100 AD to 8000 in the future, however the number of seconds between the first timestamp and the last timestamp needs to fit in an integer.
-This is over 2 billion seconds, so most use cases should be fine.
-* Time step can be as small as one second but not smaller

-We currently don't support:

-* Dates with time zone notion
-* Shapefiles can't be edited directly, while time-managed.
-This is an OGR limitation.
-It also exists for any other query you set: You simply can't edit a shapefile whilst a query is set.

-For other known issues check https://github.com/anitagraser/TimeManager/issues?direction=desc&sort=updated&state=open